 Santa Eulalia property insights

 Prices on Santa Eulalia property market are significantly lower than Ibiza’s average.
-An average price for a house is €4,900 per sq. meter and price for an apartment hovers around €3,700 per sq. meter.
+An average price for a house is €4,900 per sq. metre and price for an apartment hovers around €3,700 per sq. metre.
 There is a premium value of 85% on the top of the average selling price for a house with a privileged view of the Mediterranean Sea.

 Sale price distribution in Santa Eularia

 Sale price per sq.m. for each property price in Santa Eularia

 Why Santa Eulalia property?

 International property purchasers also value its close location to the airport (approx. 10 km).
 The Morna International College is just a stone’s throw away, which makes the area an ideal place for families with children too.
 Also, it takes only 11 minutes to get to the Golf Club and just a few minutes’ walk from the nearest beach.

 The town and its spotlight, the 16th Century parish Church, have been built on the Puig de Missa hill.
 With its semi-circular arched watchtowers, the Church’s architecture reminds of a medieval fortress.

 Remarkably, in the town, you find the only river on the Balearic Islands with a constant flow.
 Although in dry summer season it has no water, in historical past, it was vitally important for the development of the region.
 The waters of the river turned the wheels of a whole network of four mills and irrigated the large expanses of cultivated land.